Ninjarku/genxorpay/README.md

 > ⚠️ **Ethical Use Only:** This tool is intended for use in environments where you have explicit permission.
 Unauthorized use is illegal and unethical.

 # TODO
+### (Future To-Do)
+- -e encoder and --iterations support for msfvenom

+- Add --format or --binary override

+- Add --test mode to auto-run payload in sandbox

+- Add optional --encode-only mode for custom shellcode

+- Handle msfvenom failure with --debug output

+- Add integrity check of output bytes (e.g., checksum)

+- Include SHA256 of output payloads in log (For hash checks on AV)

+- Add --staged, --stageless, or --arch=x86/x64 options

 ### 🤝 Contributions
 Contributions, ideas, and pull requests are welcome.
 Please file an issue if you discover a bug or want to propose a feature.